 This dimension focuses on the important role that physical activity, sport and recreation play in the lives of Australians.
 The course promotes involvement in lifelong physical activity and an awareness that everyone has the right and capacity to participate in a healthy and active lifestyle.
-The course provides the opportunity for students to coach, facilitate and participate in a variety of sports, leisure and recreation activities, and allows for individual creativity through movement.
+The course provides the opportunity for students to participate in, coach and facilitate a variety of sports, leisure and recreation activities, which promotes leadership, teamwork and collaboration through movement.